An inborn or a built in technique?

-In general, no one teaches self-correction because no one knows what it is.
-Yet it is the most natural 'pedagogical learning of human beings.
-Vocal technique is, as well as others, judged by the results obtained that cannot be expressed in subjective terms such as " I like it ", but in objective terms: dynamic amplitude of the volume, clarity of exposure, vocal extension, and so on.
+Usually no one teaches how to self-correct because no one knows what it is.
+Yet it is the most natural pedagogical learning of the human being.
+Voice technique, like any other, is judged by the results obtained, which cannot be expressed in subjective terms such as " I like it ", but in objective terms: dynamic amplitude of the volume, clarity of exposure, vocal extension, and so on.